-- A CARA Plan of Care should address the mother's (and potentially the other primary caregivers) need for treatment for substance use and mental disorders, appropriate care for the infant who may be experiencing neurodevelopmental or physical effects or withdrawal symptoms from prenatal substance exposure, and services and supports that strengthen the parents' capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being. - 2.
-At a minimum the CARA Plan of Care should include: - a.
-Referrals for the mother's health including and post-partum care, substance abuse treatment; mental health and parenting support; and, - b.
-Referrals for the infant's health care and early intervention services.
+- A CARA Plan of Care should address the caregiver(s) need for treatment for substance use and mental disorders, appropriate care for the infant who may be experiencing neurodevelopmental or physical effects or withdrawal symptoms from prenatal substance exposure, and services and supports that strengthen the caregiver(s) capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being. - 2.
+At a minimum the CARA Plan of Care should include referrals for: - a.
+The caregiver(s) health including but not limited to, post-partum care, substance abuse treatment; mental health and parenting support; and - b.
+The infant's health care and early intervention services.